Homesteading Family Logo

 A tray of freeze-dried milk and a woman's hands crushing up the milk powder.

-We’ve talked a lot about raw milk and the different stages it goes through, plus I’ve shared with you how to make homemade butter (3 different ways!), and I’ve also shown you our new freeze dryer where we turned fresh eggs into freeze-dried eggs.
+We’ve talked a lot about processing raw milk, raw milk and the different stages it goes through, plus I’ve shared with you how to make homemade butter (3 different ways!), and I’ve also shown you our new freeze dryer where we turned fresh eggs into freeze dried eggs.

 Milk Preservation Methods